SeisComP/seiscomp/doc/base/contributing-docs.rst

 Plugin
 ------

-A plugin template can be found in :file:`doc/templates/plugin.xml`.
+A template for a description XML file can be found in :file:`doc/templates/plugin.xml`.

-It describes an extension of a module's configuration.
+The XML file describes the SeisComP :term:`plugin` with the configuration and command-line parameters.
 This is most likely the case when an application loads dynamically shared libraries also called plugins.

 Element: **plugin**